The Web Hosting Mirage

 - You lose new customers who just found your site and only saw an error instead.

-- You lose sleep wondering how you will make sure this will never happen again.
+- You lose sleep wondering how you will make sure this never happens again.

 Obviously, everything hinges on having a rock-solid, reliable website.

-I’ve run my own hosting company for seven years plus now and have learned firsthand how all this stuff works.
+I ran my own hosting company for 9 years and learned firsthand how all this stuff works.
 I discovered the many pitfalls that await the innocent business owner who simply wants to put up a website.
-If you’re feeling that it must be impossible to find decent hosting, fear not.
-There really are some great hosting companies out there.
+Finding decent web hosting may seem impossible, but fear not.
+There really are some great hosting companies out there, and there are some easy questions to ask that will help you find them.

 Look for answers to these questions: